julluu/julluu/README.md

 I'm Juulia, second year Information Science Student at University of Oulu.
 I'm also an emergency radiographer.
 I love makeup, gaming (both video and board games), reading and gym.

 When it comes to programming, I've mainly programmed in  Java, but I've also learned the basics of Elixir, C and Python.
+Curently I'm focusing on learning JavaScript.
 I have used Mac and Windows.
 I mainly use VSCode as a platform.
 Of the courses I attended, I would name Data Structures and  Algorithms, Databases, Programming courses and Information Security as the most important.